-If you want the kids to spend enough time in the bathroom to follow the cleaning rules, make it a place that's fun as well as functional.
+If you want the kids to spend enough time in the bathroom to get the daily jobs done, it should be a place that's fun as well as functional.

-And that means it makes sense to make kids a part of the bathroom decorating process.
+For that to happen, make kids a part of the decorating process.

 Give the room a theme you can live with, and let the kids choose the colors.
 Make it fun!

 Here are some bathroom decorating ideas you and your kids will love.